-Another factor that was found to significant in the success of students with VI in learning a foreign language was friends.
+Another factor that was found significant in the success of students with VI in learning a foreign language was friends.
 Friends helped in making visually impaired individuals more accepted and helping them to be socially as well as academically successful.
 As previously mentioned, children need to engage in social interaction so as to maximize their social development.
 This is particularly true for individuals with vision impairment who often rely on interactions with others in order to overcome some of the visual access limitations they experience and in helping them make connections and develop their understanding of the world (Kef, Hox, & Habekothé, 2000).
 Thus, the support of peers can have important consequences for student wellbeing.

 Close ties with peers influenced the ability of students with VI to learn a foreign language.
-While research indicates that individuals with VI often have fewer social interactions and fewer friends (Garb, 2000), the participants in the present study felt that the interactions they have with others are sufficient to be described as close friendship and in fact were helpful in delaing with their English studies.
+While research indicates that individuals with VI often have fewer social interactions and fewer friends (Garb, 2000), the participants in the present study felt that the interactions they have with others are sufficient to be described as close friendship and in fact were helpful in dealing with their English studies as corresponding with Bronfenbrenner’s model.

+The third factor found to be influential on the learning a foreign language among VI was the English teacher.
 Findings indicated that teachers play a crucial role in either contributing to or impeding learning among students with VI.
 The attitudes of English teachers played a significant role in the inclusion of the students with VI in class as well as in contributing to their academic success.
 Thus, positive attitudes of the teachers and willingness to help and assist the student with VI often resulted in positive school experiences and greater motivation for learning.
 On the other hand, negative attitudes in most cases led to students’ feelings of frustration, humiliation and anger toward the teacher and the school as a whole.

-It should be noted that in school, students with VI are distinguished from their sighted peers in two aspects.
-Students with VI have to deal with a larger number of teachers than their sighted peers.
-Each student with VI is assigned a supportive teacher in addition to the regular teachers in their school, who may change every two years.
-Another factor that distinguishes students with VI from their sighted friends is the almost complete dependency of the student on the teachers.
-Since students with VI are limited in terms of accessing class materials, unlike their sighted peers, these students rely almost entirely on the various teachers to make the material accessible.

 Research emphasized the association between teacher-student relationships and students’ engagement and involvement (Roorda, Koomen, Spilt & Oor, 2011).
 Specifically, studies pointed to the effect that teachers' expectations and treatment of the visually-impaired student have on the student's success or failure in class.
 Namely, teachers who embrace an inclusive philosophy and see beyond the disability often express confidence in the abilities of the visually-impaired student and attempt to capitalize on the learning strength of the student (George & Duquette, 2006).
 Moreover, in order to facilitate the successful inclusion of students with VI, teachers must exhibit flexibility in teaching methods and have positive attitudes toward students with disabilities and the inclusion of such students into regular classes (Sharma, Moore, Furlonger, Smyth King, Kaye, & Constantinou, 2010).
-This approach often results in greater social and emotional integration as well as the academic success of the student with VI.